Lev-Stambler/personal-site/static/typst/ramsey-theory-is-fun/main.typ

 As a computer scientist (in training), I tend to be interested in a very specific class of functions though: specifically functions of the form $f: X -> Y$ where $X, Y$ are _discrete_ and _finite_ sets.
 For example, ${0, 1}^n -> {0, 1}$ is a function that takes in a binary string of length $n$ and outputs a single bit.

 In this quick post, we will be discussing, *exponentially sized* sets, we will get a really interesting and _unexpected_ result about a very common class of functions!

+#LLMExplains(name: "Anthropic's Claude", title: "Ramsey Theory to a college student")[
+Ramsey theory, at its core, studies the emergence of order in seemingly chaotic structures.
+Think of it like this: if you have a large enough collection of objects and some way of relating them (like coloring them, pairing them, etc.), you're guaranteed to find some patterns or structures within that collection.

+A classic example is the "party problem": if you have 6 people at a party, there must be either 3 people who all know each other or 3 people who are all strangers to each other.
+This might seem surprising at first, but it's a fundamental result in Ramsey theory!

+The field gets its name from Frank P. Ramsey, who proved that in any large enough structure, you can always find well-organized substructures.
+For instance, if you color the edges of a large enough complete graph with a finite number of colors, you'll always find a complete subgraph whose edges are all the same color.

+What makes Ramsey theory fascinating is that it often deals with the question "How large is large enough?"
+The answers are usually surprisingly big – we might need exponentially or even astronomically large structures to guarantee the existence of relatively small ordered substructures.
+]

 == The Class of Functions $F(x, y)$